The Best Coffee Shops in London

 Tease: Mayfair and South Kensington

-Tease is a coffee shop with specialised health brews made by leveraging superfoods, adaptogenics, and high-quality ingredients.
+Tease is a coffee shop with specialised health brews made by leveraging superfoods, adaptogens, and high-quality ingredients.
 As a self-proclaimed wellness coffee bar, Tease aims to help its patrons achieve their health goals without sacrificing the winsome flavours of sugary lattes.

-The menu features a range of adaptogenic lattes, organic matchas, detox waters, refined-sugar-free brews, smoothies, breakfast bowls, and vegan soft serves.
+The menu features a range of natural lattes, organic matchas, detox waters, refined-sugar-free brews, smoothies, breakfast bowls, and vegan soft serves.
 Guests can expect delectable sweet treats and beverages, which they can indulge in guilt-free.

 This cafe chain prides itself on its warm ambience, achieved with its trademark yellow colour palette and an affable hospitality team.
 Bright hues, Pinterest-worthy cups, and holistic health drive the Tease franchise.